jviall/linuxserver-mod-ffmpeg/README.md

-# Docker FFmpeg Mod for Lidarr
+# LinuxServer Docker Mod for FFmpeg

-A Docker mod for the linuxserver/lidarr image that adds ffmpeg support for post-import scripts.
+A Docker mod for the linuxserver images that adds ffmpeg

 ## Usage